 Home-time is a major factor drivers consider when evaluating job satisfaction.
 Drivers with families will particularly want to spend more time at home if possible.
 Some drivers wouldn’t mind more time on the road if the company allows for partners to travel on the road with them.

 Drivers will have different preferences which may change over time as their family situation may change.

 Make sure to delicately ask about this topic in the survey and gauge how much time drivers are currently spending at home, and how much they would like to.
 This may impact the run they are currently completing for your organization.

 The main point of contact that most drivers have with the company is their dispatcher.
 If a driver’s relationship with their dispatcher is poor, there will be plenty of room for misunderstanding between them.

 When drivers face unexpected road conditions, weather, or vehicle issues, they will want to relay the information to dispatch.

 If dispatchers have not cultivated a good relationship with the driver, they will be more likely to not share the information and deal with it alone.
 This could mean unexpected scheduling delays.
-Avoid this issue by asking drivers if they are happy about how dispatch is treating them and what management can do to improve the relationship.
+Avoid this issue by asking drivers in a driver engagement survey if they are happy about how dispatch is treating them and what management can do to improve the relationship.